All about ground source heat pumps

 VERTICAL CLOSED LOOPS

 Vertical closed loops are ideal where land is limited.
-It’s the most popular loop configuration for commercial properties.

 Technical details: